karpathy/char-rnn/Readme.md

 Note that if your data is too small (1MB is already considered very small) the RNN won't learn very effectively.
 Remember that it has to learn everything completely from scratch.

+Conversely if your data is large (more than about 2MB), feel confident to increase `rnn_size` and train a bigger model (see details of training below).
+It will work *significantly better*.
+For example with 6MB you can easily go up to `rnn_size` 300 or even more.
+The biggest that fits on my GPU and that I've trained with this code is `rnn_size` 700 with `num_layers` 3 (2 is default).

 ### Training

 Start training the model using `train.lua`, for example: